Al Rayyan, Qatar

-The patterns have been selected to represent different aspects such as the family values in Qatari culture, beauty of the desert, flora and fauna that grows there, and international trade that is a pillar of the country's economy.
+The patterns have been selected to represent different aspects such as the family values in Qatari culture, the beauty of the desert, flora and fauna that grows there and international trade that is a pillar of the country’s economy.
 All the aspects are merged by a shield pattern that symbolises loyalty, unity and perseverance, which are some of the key qualities of a successful football team.

 Facilities available at Al Rayyan Stadium

-Area around the stadium will feature a number of facilities, including a mosque, aquatics centre, athletics track, cricket pitch, tennis courts and hockey pitch.
+The area around the stadium will feature a number of facilities, including a mosque, aquatics centre, athletics track, cricket pitch, tennis courts and hockey pitch.

 Floodlights and cooling facilities for the football training pitches will be available throughout the year.
-Landscaped grounds will house a skate park, cycling track, running track and outdoor fitness equipment and will feature winding cooled, covered walkways.
+Landscaped grounds will house a skate park, cycling track, running track and outdoor fitness equipment and will feature winding cooled covered walkways.

 The region’s premier sports medical facility Aspetar and a FIFA Medical Centre of Excellence will be constructed as part of the stadium’s outdoor facilities.

-A metro link currently under construction will connect the Al Rayyan stadium to the Mall of Qatar in less than 5min.
+A metro link currently under construction will connect the Al Rayyan Stadium to the Mall of Qatar in less than 5min.

 Sustainable features of Al Rayyan Stadium